himanssu/musicPlayer/README.md

 ## Demo

-You can try the Music Player live :
+You can try the Music Player live at : http://himanshuyadav.tech/musicPlayer/

 ## Running the player